rahulnshah/rahulnshah/README.md

-### Hi there 👋
+### Hi there,
-# I m Rahul Shah working as a Student Associate @NJIT Info Desk Campus Center.
+I m Rahul Shah working as a Student Associate @NJIT Info Desk Campus Center.
 I am a Computer Science student @New Jersey Institute of Technology-Newark.
 Skilled in Python, Java, Openpyxl, HTML, CSS and Java.

 Here are some ideas to get you started: